86th Academy Awards: DeGeneres' Oscar selfie

 Prior to the introduction of the Academy Awards for Technical Achievement montage, DeGeneres and several ceremony attendees such as Bradley Cooper, Jared Leto, Jennifer Lawrence, Julia Roberts, Kevin Spacey, Meryl Streep, Angelina Jolie, Brad Pitt, Channing Tatum, Lupita Nyong'o, and Peter Nyong'o (Lupita's brother) participated in a group selfie.
 The resulting tweet initially disabled the site and was eventually retweeted on Twitter over 3.4 million times.
 It surpassed the previous record retweet of Barack and Michelle Obama's post-election hug photo, which had been retweeted 778,000 times, in just 35 minutes.
 The selfie was taken with a Samsung Galaxy Note 3, provided by the company as part of a $20 million marketing campaign.

 "Adele Dazeem" incident

 While introducing the performance of "Let It Go" from Frozen, actor John Travolta accidentally mispronounced singer Idina Menzel's name as "Adele Dazeem".
 As a result, Travolta became the subject of mockery and ridicule in the media.
 According to a source for E!, Menzel revealed that she was not upset about the mishap.
 Afterwards, Menzel reportedly printed up satirical playbills that promoted her name as Adele Dazeem, noting her past work in Nert (Rent), Wicked-ly (Wicked) and Farfignugen (Frozen).
 Three days after the ceremony, Travolta publicly apologized to Menzel for mispronouncing her name.
-The following year, Menzel and Travolta appeared onstage together as award presenters, with the former introducing the latter as "Glom Gozingo".
+The following year, Menzel and Travolta appeared onstage together as award presenters, with the former introducing the latter as "Glom Gazingo".

+In a Vanity Fair retrospective of Frozen in 2023, Menzel said of Travolta's gaffe: "Ultimately, it was one of the best things that’s happened in my career."